ruuddejong-altran/python-c-cpp/docs/example_4.md

     return _operation_wrapper(x, y, python_operation_object)
 %}
 ```

+In the function body we define a class
+that is derived from `_OperatorFuncClass`,
+with a redefined `operation_method`.
+We create an instance of that class,
+and we use that instance as the third argument
+to the `_operation_wrapper` function.

 The `%pythoncode` directive tells SWIG to include this
 code in the generated `spam.py` file.